marvinody/peters-park/README.md

 You can also view the app itself!

 - `npm run dev`
-- In your browser, navigate to http://localhost:8080/
+- In your browser, navigate to http://localhost:3000/

-- The stuff should hot-reload (meaning you don't need to refresh GENERALLY)
+You need to have written the store and components in order to view it though.

+It's already connected together so everything needs to be written partially in order to not crash!
+Use to test specs to get up and running first.

 ### What am I doing?
 Mess around in these files
+- `src/client/components/AllCats.js`
+- `src/client/components/CatCard.js`
+- `src/client/components/SingleCat.js`
+- `src/client/store/cat.js`
-- TODO
+- `src/client/store/cats.js`

-For the components, Peter has initialized them as functional (dumb) components

-However, if you think the component needs state (maybe the test spec tells you), then feel free to upgrade it to a class component.
-Just keep the structure of the exports roughly similar
+All the tests are located in the `tests/` folder in the appropriate subfolder

 If you touch anything else, Peter will scratch you